 Why does the wrong image appear on Facebook when I post a page?

-If you post a page to Facebook and have specified an image but find Facebook shows a different one, it's likely that your image is too small.
+If you post a page to Facebook and have specified an image but find Facebook shows a different one, one reason could be that your image is too small.

 Facebook require the specified image to meet their minimum size guidelines.
 If your image is too small, they will attempt to choose another one that appears on the same page that is large enough.

 As their guidelines can change from time to time, we recommend checking out these resources for up-to-date information:

 - Sprout Social's "always up-to-date guide to social media image sizes"